AtlasOfLivingAustralia/ALA4R/README.md

 The Atlas of Living Australia (ALA) provides tools to enable users of biodiversity information to find, access, combine and visualise data on Australian plants and animals; these have been made available from http://www.ala.org.au/.
 Here we provide a subset of the tools to be directly used within R.

-The use-examples presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("ALA4R")`.
+The use-examples presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("ALA4R")` and also [as a pdf here](./vignettes/ALA4R.pdf).

 ## Installing